hqywork/EntityFramework.wiki.Chinesize/Design-Meeting-Notes-(October-1,-2015).md

 and any `-s` entries will be ignored.

-In PowerShell, we'll have `-Tables` and `-Schemas` which take an array of strings.
+But note that in PowerShell, we'll have `-Tables` and `-Schemas` which take an array of strings.
 For example:

 `-Schemas schema1 -Tables ('table1', 'table2')`